angular/angular/aio/content/guide/angular-package-format.md

 ## README.md

-The README file in the markdown format that is used to display description of a package on npm and github.
+The README file in the Markdown format that is used to display description of a package on npm and GitHub.

 Example README content of &commat;angular/core package: